Bogong High Plains: Vegetation

 The Bogong High Plains contain a mixture of various types of vegetation.
 About 50% of the High Plains are heathlands, which cover some of the steeper and more wind protected areas in the high plains.
 The soils are typically shallow and rocky.
 Approximately 25% of the High Plains are grasslands, which occur in more exposed areas, on gentle slopes are typically more resistant to wind and frosts.
 Some of the best soils occur in wetlands, which cover about 10% of the high plains.
 These areas are defined as places where there is stationary water for at least one month per year.
 The presence of water typically leads to highly organic soils, from the decay of vegetable matter, and very little mineral matter.
 Snow patch herb fields occur in places where snow remains for a large portion of the summer and are very rare.

 Range peaks

 Mount Bogong, the highest mountain in Victoria, is just north of the High Plains.
 Technically it is not part of the high plains because it is separated from them by the Big River.
-There are several huts are on the mountain, the earliest of which was built following the death of a skier in 1936.
+There are several huts on the mountain, the earliest of which was built following the death of a skier in 1936.
 Mount Feathertop is a much more foreboding summit in the west of the Bogong High Plains.
 It is a popular bushwalking destination due to its proximity to Mount Hotham but can also be approached from Harrietville.